 The hike in Newlands Forest today was beautiful but challenging.
 At least 80% of the trail was on rocks and many were large boulders – making it challenging going uphill as well as coming back down.
 It would have been difficult without sturdy hiking boots and poles and I had to keep my eyes focused on the trail, not the spectacular scenery.

-We climbed Woodcutter’s Trail following along a rocky creek bed most of the way.
+We climbed Woodcutter’s Trail following a rocky creek bed most of the way.
 Hikers can bring their dogs on the trails so we shared the hike with dogs of all sizes and shapes.
 Many of them took a dip in the creek along the way, so the rocks in the spots where they shook themselves dry were wet and slippery.

 Newlands Forest is a conservancy area on the eastern slope of Table Mountain.
 It’s owned and maintained by the Table Mountain National Parks Board and the Cape Town City Parks Department.
 The area includes a fire station, nursery, and reservoir.
 Fire fighting helicopters take off and land at a Newlands Forest Heliport.